sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982070 - Door Kokba Hostel.md

 SUBROUTINE_07FF:
 280: 0x07FF [0x01] GOTO 0x0806
 281: 0x0802 [0x48] [System] [9693*]:
-    → "The hostel is currently occupied.\u007F1\u0000\u0007"
+    → "The hostel is currently occupied."
 282: 0x0805 [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_0806:
 283: 0x0806 [0x01] GOTO 0x0833
 284: 0x0809 [0x02] IF !(Work_Zone[0] == 4*) GOTO 0x0833
 285: 0x0811 [0x48] [System] [9731*]:
     → "The Kokba Hostel is a room that can be reserved for private functions in time slots of one hour (Earth time).
-Customers may make reservations for up to two days in advance, but can only have one active reservation at a time.\u007F1\u0000\u0007"
+Customers may make reservations for up to two days in advance, but can only have one active reservation at a time."
 286: 0x0814 [0x23] WAIT_FOR_DIALOG_INTERACTION
 287: 0x0815 [0x03] Work_Zone[2] = 900*
 288: 0x081A [0x15] Work_Zone[2] /= 60*
 289: 0x081F [0x48] [System] [9732*]:
-    → "The hostel reception will be available
-\u0000 \u007F\u0012\u0000[minute/minutes] before a reservation begins.
+    → "The hostel reception will be available $0 [minute/minutes] before a reservation begins.
 If you have not confirmed your reservation before the end of the reception period, your time slot will become available for other customers to reserve.
-Should another customer reserve your time slot, your reservation will be canceled.\u007F1\u0000\u0007"
+Should another customer reserve your time slot, your reservation will be canceled."
 290: 0x0822 [0x23] WAIT_FOR_DIALOG_INTERACTION
 291: 0x0823 [0x48] [System] [9733*]:
     → "The hostel will become available for your private use after the reception period ends.
 You will be asked to create a password before entering the hostel.
-Only customers who know the correct password will be able to enter during the reserved time slot.\u007F1\u0000\u0007"
+Only customers who know the correct password will be able to enter during the reserved time slot."
 292: 0x0826 [0x23] WAIT_FOR_DIALOG_INTERACTION
 293: 0x0827 [0x03] Work_Zone[2] = 498*
 294: 0x082C [0x48] [System] [9734*]:
-    → "After confirming the reservation, other customers will be charged a one-time fee of
-\u0000 gil upon entry.
-Please be aware that no refunds will be made in the case of a cancellation.\u007F1\u0000\u0007"
+    → "After confirming the reservation, other customers will be charged a one-time fee of $0 gil upon entry.
+Please be aware that no refunds will be made in the case of a cancellation."
 295: 0x082F [0x23] WAIT_FOR_DIALOG_INTERACTION
 296: 0x0830 [0x01] GOTO 0x0833